 - Advanced courses go beyond the scope and depth of typical senior secondary schooling, e.g. university courses and diploma or advanced diploma programs undertaken while at school.

-Students in Years 10–12 may access VET through:
+Students in Years 10–12 in Queensland may access vocational education and training (VET) through:

 - a school, which is also a registered training organisation (RTO)